jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 You can navigate to the `services/interactive` folder in the repository and read the [README.md](../../services/interactive/README.md) file to get a better understanding of how to attach Visual Studio Code to an interactive container in Kubernetes in this course.

 ## Exercises

-The exercises for this week's lecture will be about HDFS and file formats.
-You will be creating a HDFS cluster and interacting with it in different ways.

 ### Exercise 1 - Set up HDFS cluster

 The initial task is to set up a HDFS cluster.
 Please familiarize yourself with and read the [README.md](../../services/hdfs/README.md) file in the `services/hdfs` folder of the repository.
 This will guide you through the installation of an HDFS cluster on Kubernetes.